A fake Sainte-Justine University Hospital was recruiting in Africa

 The Quebec Ministry of Health was alerted in early August of the existence of the scheme.
 Since then, the Recrutement Santé Québec online platform has displayed a warning.

 “Fraudsters are currently using the name Recrutement Santé Québec to solicit candidates.
-Be vigilant and contact us if you have any doubt about the origin of the request.
+Be vigilant and contact us if you have any doubt regarding the origin of the request.
 Note that Recrutement Santé Québec email addresses always end with @msss.gouv.qc.ca or @recrutementsantequebec.ca,” we can read on the home page.

 According to a spokesperson for the Ministry of Health, at least three people from the African continent have received false employment contracts from CHU Sainte-Justine accompanied by a request for payment of immigration fees.
 Fortunately, none of them paid.
 It is also reported that messages will be distributed in conjunction with the Department of Immigration to prevent further fraud.